 iii) Comfort: Carrying an extra bag can help distribute the weight of your belongings more evenly, making it easier to carry everything around with you.

 iv) Security: An extra bag can also help store valuables, such as your wallet and phone, while you are attending sessions or networking events.
-This can help reduce the risk of losing your valuables or having them stolen.
+This can help reduce the risk of losing or stealing your valuables.

 14) A list of essential contacts

-Make a list of important contacts, including the conference organisers and any colleagues you want to meet up with.
+Make a list of important contacts, including the conference organizers and any colleagues you want to meet with.
 You might want to carry a list of important contacts with you to a conference for several reasons:

 i) In case you lose your phone or other contact information, you will have a backup list of phone numbers and email addresses to use.

-ii) It can be helpful to have a list of contacts in case you want to get in touch with someone.
+ii) Having a list of contacts can be helpful if you want to contact someone.

-Having a list of contacts you want to meet or follow up with can help you stay organized and make the most of your time at the conference.
+Having a list of contacts you want to meet or follow up with can help you stay organized and maximize your time at the conference.
 Pic Courtesy: Freepik

 iii) A list of contacts can also serve as a handy reference for networking at the conference.
 You can use it to jot down notes about the people you meet and their contact information.

-iv) If you plan to set up meetings or other events at the conference, having a list of contacts can make it easier to coordinate and stay organised.
+iv) If you plan to set up meetings or other events at the conference, having a list of contacts can help you coordinate and stay organized.

 15) A map or directions